About multi-factor authentication

 Accessibility

-Is Duo accessible for people with disabilities?
+Is Entra MFA accessible for people with disabilities?

-If you have questions or concerns about accessibility or need an accommodation, please contact the IST Service Desk at 204-474-8600.
+If you have questions or concerns about accessibility or need accommodation, please contact the IST Service Desk at 204-474-8600.

 I can't use the mobile app.
 Are there other authentication options?